tarantool/ansible-cartridge/examples/getting-started-app/README.md

 You can also check `/var/run/tarantool/` and `/var/lib/tarantool/` content.

-Go to http://localhost:8181/admin/cluster/dashboard to see our instances in Web UI:
+Go to http://localhost:8181/admin/cluster/dashboard to see our instances in the Web UI:

 ![Unconfigured instances](./images/unconfiured-instances.png)

-If you change instance configuration in `cartridge_instances` and run playbook, this instance configuration file in `/etc/tarantool/conf.d/` would be changed and systemd service would be restarted.
+If you change instance configuration in `cartridge_instances` and run the playbook, this instance configuration file in `/etc/tarantool/conf.d/` will be changed and the `systemd` service will be restarted.
-You can experiment with adding new instances and changing `cartridge_instances`, `cartridge_cluster_cookie` and `cartridge_defaults` sections.
+You can experiment with adding new instances and changing `cartridge_instances`, `cartridge_cluster_cookie`, and `cartridge_defaults` sections.
-Note, that playbook would affect only instances mentioned in config.
+Note that the playbook will affect only the instances mentioned in the configuration.

-Instances expelling is not supported in current version, but it's coming soon.
-Now, you can use Web UI to expell instances.
+The instances *expelling* feature is not supported in the current version of the Tarantool Ansible role, but it's coming soon.
+For now, you can use the Web UI to expel instances.

-### Set up replicasets
+### Set up replica sets

 Now we have instances running on two hosts.
-It's time to join them to replicaset.
+It's time to join them to a replica set.
-Describe them in `cartridge_replicasets` variable:
+Define the replica sets in the `cartridge_replicasets` variable:

 ```yaml
 ---